Download & Other Tools

 4. Sachs, H. C., & American Academy of Pediatrics Committee on Drugs.
 (2013).
 The transfer of drugs and therapeutics into human breast milk: An update on selected topics.
 Pediatrics, 132(3), e796-e809.
 Retrieved from: https://pediatrics.aappublications.org/content/132/3/e796

 5. Center for Law and Social Policy, & BreastfeedLA.
 (2016).
 Public policies to support breastfeeding: Paid family leave and workplace lactation accommodations.
 Retrieved from: https://www.clasp.org/resources-and-publications/public-policies-to-support-breastfeeding-paid-family-leave-and-workplace-lactation-accommodations

 - How Children Are Faring

-Among California newborns delivered in a hospital in 2017, 70% were breastfed exclusively during their hospitalization, up from 57% in 2010.
-At the county level, percentages ranged from 43% (Imperial) to 92% (Santa Cruz) in 2017, among regions with data.
-Since 2010, rates of exclusive breastfeeding have been consistently higher for white newborns (81% in 2017) than for newborns in other racial/ethnic groups statewide.
+Among California newborns delivered in a hospital in 2018, 70% were breastfed exclusively during their hospitalization, up from 57% in 2010.
+At the county level, percentages ranged from 37% (Shasta County) to 91% (Nevada County) in 2018, among regions with data.
+Since 2010, rates of exclusive breastfeeding have been consistently higher for white newborns (81% in 2018) than for newborns in other racial/ethnic groups statewide.